oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

     (Oracle Fusion Middleware 12c (12.2.1.3.0) Infrastructure, 1.5 GB)
     (Oracle SERVER JRE 1.8.0.221 media upload for Linux x86-64, 52.5 MB)
 3. Copy V982783-01.zip and V886243-01.zip or V886246-01.zip to the temporary directory
-4. Run ./build.sh <full path to the temporary directory in step 1> <oracle support id capable to download patches> <password for the support id> <image type: WLS|FMW>
+4. Run ./build.sh <full path to the temporary directory in step 1> <oracle support id capable to download patches> <password for the support id> <domain type: WLS|RestrictedJRF|JRF>

 5. Wait for it to finish